jrburke/speakerbot/README.md

 ## Future improvements

-I want the bot to speak via a local machine "say" command whatever is typed to it depending on some matching condition.
+* Get the bot to speak via a local machine "say" command whatever is typed to it depending on some matching condition.
 Maybe any direct message to it would do the speaking.

-I also want to explore alternate Hubot adapters, to get it to work with IRC or other messaging services.
+* Explore alternate Hubot adapters, to get it to work with IRC or other messaging services.

-I also want to clean up the Makefile/Docker branching on the arm vs x86 stuff worked out.
+* Clean up the Makefile/Docker branching on the arm vs x86 stuff worked out.